Grilled Vegetables

 What Does Halloumi Taste Like?

 This fabulous cheese has a distinctive tangy, salty taste, while still being very mild and pleasant to snack on.
 If you eat it without cooking it, halloumi may taste like a firm, springy, slightly bland version of feta cheese.
-Once cooked, halloumi takes on a crispy exterior and soft interior, along with an addictively enhanced flavor.
+Once cooked, halloumi takes on a crispy exterior and soft interior with an enhanced flavor.
 It’s super popular for grilling or pan-frying, because instead of melting, it turns into the ultimate soft, cheesy snack.

 Grilled halloumi cheese, veggies, and garnishes on a sheet pan.